WassimTenachi/ndim_rectangles_integral/README.md

 # N-dimension rectangles integral
-N-dimension integration using the textbook rectangles method. v0.1
+N-dimension integration using the textbook rectangles method using numpy/python3. v0.1

 Keywords: